Bios

 Partner, Alter, Kendrick & Baron

 Lisa Alter is a founding partner of Alter, Kendrick & Baron, LLP in New York City.
-Ms. Alter’s practice is focused primarily in the area of mergers and acquisitions in the music and related industries, including representing clients in transactions involving the acquisition, sale, and financing of significant music assets.
-As part of her practice, she negotiates and closes complex stock and asset purchase agreements and conducts in-depth due diligence and copyright analyses.
-Her clients include a number of prominent major and independent music publishing companies and record labels, as well as equity investors, lenders, and financing partners in the music space.
+Ms. Alter is highly regarded for her representation of clients in the acquisition, sale, and securitization of significant music assets.
+As part of her practice, she renders sophisticated strategic advice on deal structure and risk mitigation, conducts in-depth legal due diligence and copyright analyses, negotiates, drafts, and closes complex stock and asset purchase agreements, and acts as music counsel to originators, issuers, and investors in asset backed securitizations.
+She represents many prominent major and independent music publishing companies, record labels, equity investors, lenders, and financing partners in the music space, and is a sought-after advisor in many of the most high-profile recent transactions in the music industry.

 Ms. Alter lectures frequently on copyright issues at professional and music industry meetings in both the US and the UK.
 She has served as a Visiting Professor at Yale Law School where she taught a course on the Law and Business of Music, and has written numerous articles addressing music publishing and copyright matters.
-She is the author of “Protecting Your Musical Copyrights” which is widely relied upon in the music publishing industry.
-Ms. Alter is perennially recognized in Billboard’s “Top Music Lawyers” and “Power” lists, as well as Variety’s “Legal Impact Report,” “Dealmakers Impact Report," “New York Women’s Impact Report,” and

-“New York Dealmakers Elite.”
-She has also been named as one of Billboard’s “Women in Music: Executives of the Year,” The Hollywood Reporter’s “New York Power Lawyers,” and U.S. News & World Report’s New York City “Best Lawyer of the Year” in the 2023 edition of The Best Lawyers in America in the practice area of Entertainment Law – Music.
+Ms. Alter is perennially recognized in Billboard’s “Top Music Lawyers” and “Power” lists, as well as Variety’s “Legal Impact Report,” “Dealmakers Impact Report," “New York Women’s Impact Report,” and “New York Dealmakers Elite.”
+She has also been named as one of Billboard’s “Women in Music: Executives of the Year,” The Hollywood Reporter’s “New York Power Lawyers,” the U.S. News & World Report’s New York City “Best Lawyer of the Year” in the 2023 in the practice area of Entertainment Law – Music and was an inaugural honoree in the Forbes 2024 America’s Top 200 Lawyers List.

 jeff bazoian